xdrip/xdrip_docs/docs/troubleshoot/systemstatus.md

 If using a Libre 2 directly (ie without a bridge), see the dedicated page [here](../libre2direct).

 #### xDrip+ Sync Follower

+!!!warning "Work in progress"
+    In July 2024, Google shutdown the deprecated the [Firebase API](https://firebase.google.com/docs/cloud-messaging/migrate-v1) xDrip+ used for xDrip+ Sync.
+    Update xDrip+ to a version at least [July 23rd 2024](https://github.com/NightscoutFoundation/xDrip/releases/tag/2024.07.23).

 xDrip+ follower is really simple to [setup](../../use/syncsetup).
 If you have issues with it, most of the time it's either a network connection or Google Play services issues.
 Having also [Nightscout](https://nightscout.github.io/) available as a backup follower solution is recommended when troubleshooting or following a child.